Billboard Twitter Real-Time: New methodology

 The new chart "incorporates key metrics of music consumption, blending album and track sales, radio airplay, streaming and social media fan interaction to provide a weekly multi-dimensional ranking of artist popularity".
 And the revised chart will "exclude artists that have notched a top 25 entry on either the Hot 100 or Billboard 200, as well as artists that have achieved two or more top 10s on Billboard's "Hot" song genre charts that blend streaming, airplay and sales data (such as Hot Country Songs, Hot Rock Songs, Hot R&B/Hip-Hop Songs and Hot Latin Songs) and/or consumption-based "Top" album genre rankings (including counterpart charts Top Country Albums, Top Rock Albums, Top R&B/Hip-Hop Albums and Top Latin Albums)".

-2021: New "Hot Trending Songs" 24-hour and weekly charts launched
+2021–2023: New "Hot Trending Songs" 24-hour and weekly charts launched

 In May 2021, Billboard and Twitter announced two new real-time charts, sponsored by Rémy Martin, that would track global music trends on Twitter.
 One chart, "Hot Trending Songs - Weekly" (also called, "Hot Trending Songs Powered by Twitter"), would be published weekly, like other Billboard charts, but also refreshed every 24 hours as the new "Hot Trending Songs - Real Time" chart.
 The charts were launched on Friday, October 22, with BTS's "Permission to Dance" trending on the first 24-hour chart and charting at number one on the first weekly released chart, dated October 30.
+The chart was defunct after the issue dated September 30, 2023, with Blink-182's "One More Time" becoming its final number one.